Leeds City Library: The Tiled Hall

 This room was originally the main library reading room and is 80 ft long by 40 ft wide.
 The Reading Room was used for the opening ceremony and was described by The Yorkshireman as "a magnificent place.
 The floor is the finest parquetry in oak, walnut and ebony."
 The roof was so magnificent it was feared that "people will be continually gazing up at it, instead of quietly reading the magazines and newspapers".
 A report of the opening noted that "inside the edifice a select company assembled to participate in the opening ceremony.
 On a slightly raised dais were seated the Mayoress and other ladies of note.
 Behind... stood a mixed group of politicians, barristers, clergymen, magistrates, merchants and manufacturers.
 Here and there in various parts of the handsome reading room were well known local dignitaries and would-be dignitaries."
 The floor is parquet and is made of oak, ebony and walnut.
 During the recent extensive restoration a gallery and shelving from the 1950s/60s were removed.
 The original marble pillars were revealed and restored, as well as the tiled walls, with medallion portraits in relief – among them Homer, Shakespeare, Milton, Goethe, Burns, Scott, Horace and Macaulay.
 The sculptor of the medallions was Benjamin Creswick of London.

 The roof is divided into segmental arches, each arch composed of a mosaic in red, buff, grey, blue and green hexagon bricks with golden bosses.
 There are less of the green ceiling tiles than other colours.
 It is thought this is because the green tiles were more expensive.
 The gold ceiling bosses, which are open-ended, were part of the original Victorian ventilation system.
-Each ventilation pipe is entirely separate from all other others and vents directly to the roof.
+Each ventilation pipe is entirely separate from all the others and vents directly to the roof.
 Originally, the room was lit by 72 incandescent electric lamps.
 This room is now the home of the Tiled Hall cafe.